My-DIGI-ID/ddl-verification-controller/README.md

 ```

 ## Sonar
-Sonar is used to analyse code quality.
+Sonar is used to analyze code quality.

 1. Start a local Sonar server
    ```